-Term gilt repo rates paid by selected asset managers in excess of expectations of policy interest rates(a)(b)(c)
+Term gilt repo rates paid by selected asset managers in excess of expectations of policy interest rates $^{(a)(b)(c)}$

-Sources: Data collected from a number of UK asset managers, Bank of England Sterling Money Market data collection and Bank calculations
+Sources: Data collected from a number of UK asset managers, Bank of England Sterling Money Market data collection and Bank calculations.

 - (a) Prior to March 2016, data were submitted to BIS CGFS Study Group by a number of UK asset managers.
-Data thereafter are from Bank of England Sterling Money Market data collection, - and the calculation is based on 20-day moving average.
-After March 2016, selected asset managers include hedge funds - (c) Expected policy interest rates are measured by three-month and six-month overnight indexed swaps - (d) After March 2016, data include repo with original maturity between 100 and - 140 business days. (e) After March 2016, data include repo with original maturity between 50 and 70 business days.
-Prior to March 2016, data include three-month and four-month maturities
+Data thereafter are from Bank of England Sterling Money Market data collection, and the calculation is based on 20-44 ay moving average. - and the calculation is based on 20-day moving average. (b) After March 2016, selected asset managers include hedge funds - (c) Expected policy interest rates are measured by three-month and six-month overnight indexed swaps. - (d) After March 2016, data include repo with original maturity between 100 and - 140 business days.

+(e) After March 2016, data include repo with original maturity between 50 and 70 business days.
+Prior to March 2016, data include three-month and four-month maturities.

-... and have recently increased their repo activity...
+...and have recently increased their repo activity...